Button

 Anatomy

-The button component is made up of a surface, label, optional icon, and optional indiscriminate loader — and depending on the needs of the design, comes in varying levels of emphasis: high emphasis, medium emphasis and low emphasis.
+The button component is made up of a surface, label, optional icon, and optional indiscriminate loader — and depending on the needs of the design, comes in three sizes large, medium and small then are in varying levels of emphasis: high emphasis, medium emphasis and low emphasis.
 In very specific use-cases a compact button can be used when space is limited.

 High emphasis button